-The Leica Digilux 3 and the Leica M (Typ 262) are two digital cameras that were revealed to the public, respectively, in September 2006 and November 2015.
+The Leica Digilux 3 and the Leica M (Typ 262) are two digital cameras that were announced, respectively, in September 2006 and November 2015.
 The Digilux 3 is a DSLR, while the M Typ 262 is a rangefinder-style mirrorless camera.
-The cameras are based on a Four Thirds (Digilux 3) and a full frame sensor.
-The Digilux 3 has a resolution of 7.4 megapixel, whereas the M Typ 262 provides 23.7 MP.
+The cameras are based on a Four Thirds (Digilux 3) and a full frame (M Typ 262) sensor.
+The Digilux 3 has a resolution of 7.4 megapixels, whereas the M Typ 262 provides 23.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 262 is notably smaller (12 percent) than the Leica Digilux 3.
 However, the M Typ 262 is markedly heavier (12 percent) than the Digilux 3.
 It is noteworthy in this context that the M Typ 262 is splash and dust-proof, while the Digilux 3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Four Thirds Lens Catalog (Digilux 3) and the Leica M Lens Catalog (M Typ 262).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.